-Greetings, everybody, and welcome to my personal "industrial" website, which I like to call "the place where fluid power reason wages war against hydraulic ignorance".
+Greetings, friend, and welcome to the place where fluid power reason wages war against "hydraulic ignorance".

-My name is Sergiy, and I do oil-hydraulics for a living, dealing, among other things, with pump/motor repairs and hydraulic equipment failure diagnostics and analysis on a daily basis.
+My name is Sergiy, and I do oil-hydraulics for a living, dealing with component repair, equipment diagnostics and failure analysis on a daily basis.

-I started my "oily" career back in 2001, when, by sheer chance, I took on a temporary job as a hand in a small hydraulic workshop, with zero background knowledge or shop skill, and I've followed the trade ever since.
+I started my "oily" career back in 2001, when, by sheer chance, I took on a temporary job of a hand at a small hydraulic workshop in Lisbon with zero background knowledge and skill, and I've followed the trade ever since.

-Opinion difference has always lead to disputes, and I can not tell you how many times over these years I've seen myself amidst a hopeless "clash of opinions" with my superiors/inferiors/colleagues/clients/etc... regularly failing in my attempt to convince them of the most obvious stuff.
-Being a non-conflict type of person, I find it pointless and exhausting to go about filling cups that are already full, so instead of wasting my breath arguing I prefer to spill my thoughts and ideas on these pages.
+Opinion difference has always lead to disputes among Homo Sapiens, and on that account a countless number of times over these years I've seen myself amidst a hopeless "clash of opinions" with my superiors/inferiors/colleagues/clients/etc... always failing in my attempts to convince them of the most obvious stuff.
+Being a non-conflict type of person, I find it pointless and exhausting to go about filling cups that are already full, so instead of wasting my breath in arguments, I prefer to spill my thoughts and ideas in this blog.